zchking/docs/pages/katalon-studio/tutorials/data_driven_testing.md

 ![Katalon New test suite](../../images/katalon-studio/tutorials/data_driven_testing/6.-Katalon-Data-driven.png)

 2\.
-Add the data file to the Test Data section and proceed to bind the two variables ‘demo\_usr’ and ‘demo\_pwd’ to the respective columns of the data file.
+Add the data file to the Test Data section and proceed to bind the two variables 'demo\_usr' and 'demo\_pwd' to the respective columns of the data file.
 You may refer to [**Data for test** **execution**](https://docs.katalon.com/x/mAvR#DesignaTestSuite-Data-DrivenTesting) for more details about variable binding.

 ![Katalon Test Data driven testing section](../../images/katalon-studio/tutorials/data_driven_testing/7.-Katalon-test-data.png)